Psingh12354/Snowflakes/README.md

 ### AWS VS SNOWFLAKES

 Snowflake is different from AWS in the sense that it does not provide a comprehensive set of services.
 Snowflake is a relational database management system (RDBMS) that can be used to store data.
 AWS, on the other hand, provides a wide range of services, such as compute, storage, networking, and applications.

+### Data loading
+- Bulk load.
+  - It copy command which use for batch processing.
+  - Batch loading already available in cloud storage or interna l storage
+  - Copy command use virtual warehouse which need to manage manually
+  - Allow basic transformations such as re-ordering columns, excluding columns, data typing, truncations string.
+  - COPY INTO command is common mechanism to load data in bulk in snowflakes.

+- Continuous Load-:
+  - Snowpipe use for loading streaming data
+  - Uses a serveless architecture scalling is automatic.
+  - Doesn't use the virtual warehouse compute resources.

+- External Tables (Data Lake)
+  - External tables enable querying existing data stored in external cloud storage for analysis without first loading it into Snowflake.
+The source of truth for the data remains in the external cloud storage.
+Data sets materialized in Snowflake via materialized views are read-only.

+### Continuous Loading Using Snowpipe
+- Real time data update
+- Snowpipe uses compute resources provided by Snowflake (i.e. a serverless compute model).
+These Snowflake-provided resources are automatically resized and scaled up or down as required, and are charged and itemized using per-second billing.
+Data ingestion is charged based upon the actual workloads.